Wandering domains for entire functions of finite order in the Eremenko-Lyubich class: Simultaneous shooting problem

 Denote one of these solutions by $\mathbf{w}_{T}$.
 By the compactness of $\overline{\D}(\frac{1}{2}, \frac{1}{8})^{\N_N}$, we can find a convergent subsequence $\mathbf{w}_{T_k} \to \mathbf{w}_{\infty}$ as $k \to \infty$.
 By Lemma~\ref{lem:holom-dependence-of-centers}, $\mathbf{w}=\mathbf{w}_{\infty}$ is a solution for $w_n = c_{n+1}(\mathbf{w}) \text{ for } n \ge N.$ \end{proof}

-\begin{rmk} When $\phi_{\mathbf{w}}$ is constructed so that $\mu_{\phi_{\mathbf{w}}}$ is holomorphic with respect to~$w_n$ for $n\geqslant N$ (as in Definition~\ref{dfn:gw}), one can also use Rouch\'e's Theorem.
+\begin{rmk} When $\phi_{\mathbf{w}}$ is constructed so that $\mu_{\phi_{\mathbf{w}}}$ is holomorphic with respect to~$w_n$ for $n\geqslant N$ (as in Definition~\ref{dfn:gw}), one can also use Rouch\'e's Theorem \redf{repeatedly, one coordinate at a time}.
 In that case we obtain that the solution is unique. \end{rmk}